Q-Agent: Quality-Driven Chain-of-Thought Image Restoration Agent through Robust Multimodal Large Language Model: Experiments

 \subsection{Accuracy of Degradation Prediction}

-To evaluate the performance of MLLMs in perceiving multiple degradation types, we select 3 widely recognized and representative MLLMs for comparison.
-Among these, GPT-4o \cite{gpt4o} and Gemini-1.5-Pro \cite{team2024gemini} are closed-source models, while Llava-Llama3-8B, which is employed in RestoreAgent \cite{chen2025restoreagent}, implemented using open-source code provided by author.
+To evaluate the performance of MLLMs in perceiving multiple degradation types, we select 3 representative MLLMs for comparison.
+Among these, GPT-5.4 \cite{gpt5} and Gemini-3.1 Pro \cite{gemini3} are closed-source models, while Llava-Llama3-8B, which is employed in RestoreAgent \cite{chen2025restoreagent}, implemented using open-source code provided by author.
 The whole experiment is divided into 3 different inference cases to obtain a comprehensive validation and the results are summarized in Table~\ref{tab:mllm}.

 From the results presented in Table~\ref{tab:mllm}, several key observations can be made: 1) In the cases of zero-shot inference, though MLLMs demonstrate satisfactory performance in perceiving individual degradation types, all existing MLLMs exhibit significant limitations in perceiving multiple degradation types; 2) Qwen2-VL \cite{qwen2vl} achieves the best multiple degradation perception performance in all cases, justifying its selection as the foundational model in the Q-Agent framework; 3) By introducing CoT and fine-tuning, except in a few cases, the degradation perception performance of MLLMs improves, especially in multiple degradation awareness, demonstrating the effectiveness of utilized techniques; 4) The Qwen2-VL-7B \cite{qwen2vl} employed in Q-Agent outperforms Llava-Llama3-8B \cite{touvron2023llama,liu2024llavanext} utilized in RestoreAgent \cite{chen2025restoreagent} with smaller size.